frederic-perez/AmE-dictionary/data/dictionary.md

 __all sizzle and no steak__ _idiom_ Disappointing or anticlimactic.
 Having an exciting, promising, important, or aggrandizing buildup that proves to be unwarranted.
 __all that jazz__ _idiom_ :two: All that stuff; all that nonsense.
 __all that said,__
+__all the difference in the world__ _idiom_ The greatest degree of difference that is possible or conceivable.
+Without the verbs "mean" or "make," it is used to compare two disparate things.
 __all-hands meeting__ _n_ :dart: A meeting that every employee in a company or department is required to attend.
 An all-hands meeting may be used to make special announcements.
 __all-nighters__ _n_
 __all-out__ _All-out military battle._